taironas/route/README.md

 route
 =====

-taironas/route is an URL router in Go allowing usage of regexp in URL paths.
+taironas/route is an URL router for Go allowing usage of regexp in URL paths.

 ## Getting Started